 - Follow up one-to-one meetings with career advisor Mrs Hicks.

 - Selected speakers from industry invited in to talk to pupils interested in specific careers such as medicine.

 - Attendance at the National Apprenticeship Show for pupils expressing an interest.

 Further help and advice

-Useful resources include Careers Companion, eCLIPS and Kudos careers education programs.
+Useful resources include Careers Companion and ECLIPS careers education programs.